henrylay97/sbnd-crt-scripts/README.md

 - Adjust the output file path in `run_pair_builder.sh`
 - Run with `source run_pair_builder.sh`

+The pair_builder will create an uptput binary file for each input binary file, plus an additional txt file with all the processed T1 events (beam spills).
+This txt file is needed for step 2, as it will be correlated with the accelerator database to retrieve the POT per spill.

 ## Step 2

+Run the `parse_spill_files.py` to correlate the T1 spills with the POTs.

+## Step 3

 Convert the files from binary to libCRT ROOT format.
 The `ConvertRawPairsToRun.C` macro takes as input binary files from the previous step, gets the 1D hits from them, makes 2D hits out of every two